 - Predicted demographics, which uses advanced algorithms to predict the age and gender of contacts

 - Social profiles, to gather and organize more social information about your contacts

-You also get one-on-one live chat customer support, which is a serious lack in MailChimp’s Forever Free account.
+You also get one-on-one live chat customer support, which is a serious lack in MailChimp’s Free account.

 What’s disappointing in MailChimp’s pricing system is that there are other email marketing services like Constant Contact that offer unlimited emails even for high-volume users.
 That said, businesses that are large enough to have lists of over 50,000 usually know exactly how many emails they need to send every month.
 Unlimited emails doesn’t hold the same appeal as it does for smaller businesses.

-Pro features include advanced segmentation for targeted sending, comprehensive multivariate testing, and deep comparative reports, among other features, to gain serious insights into success rates and power highly personalized email campaigns.
+Premium features include advanced segmentation for targeted sending, comprehensive multivariate testing, and deep comparative reports, among other features, to gain serious insights into success rates and power highly personalized email campaigns.
 Pro users also access priority customer support.

 How Does MailChimp Compare With Other Top Email Marketing Services?

 MailChimp isn’t the only great email marketing service out there.
 Here’s an at-a-glance comparison of MailChimp’s value, compared with other market leaders like Constant Contact, AWeber, and Active Campaign.

 |Price (beginning at 500 contacts)||From $0/month||From $20/month||From $19/month||From $9/month|